ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph

 \section{Abstract}

 Smart contract vulnerabilities arise from complex interactions among control flow, data dependencies, and inter-contract calls.
-Although Graph Neural Networks (GNNs) have shown promise for smart contract vulnerability detection, they still face significant limitations.
-Homogeneous graph models fail to capture multi-relational dependencies, heterogeneous approaches lack deep semantic understanding, leaving them susceptible to adversarial attacks.
-Moreover, most black-box models fail to provide explainable evidence, hindering trust in professional audits.
+Although Graph Neural Networks (GNNs) have shown promise for vulnerability detection, homogeneous graph models fail to capture multi-relational dependencies, heterogeneous approaches lack deep semantic understanding, and most black-box models provide no explainable evidence, hindering trust in professional audits.
 This paper aims to overcome the limitations of existing GNN-based detectors by (i) capturing heterogeneous structural semantics across multiple graph modalities, (ii) distinguishing genuine vulnerability indicators from spurious correlations under adversarial conditions, and (iii) providing interpretable, subgraph-level explanations for detected vulnerabilities.
-We propose ORACAL (Observable RAG-enhanced Analysis with CausAL reasoning), a heterogeneous multimodal graph learning framework that integrates Control Flow Graph (CFG), Data Flow Graph (DFG), and Call Graph (CG).
-ORACAL selectively enriches critical subgraphs with expert-level security context from Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs), and employs a causal attention mechanism to disentangle true vulnerability signals from confounding factors.
-Transparency is achieved through PGExplainer, which generates subgraph-level explanations identifying vulnerability triggering paths.
-Experiments on large-scale datasets demonstrate that ORACAL achieves state-of-the-art performance, outperforming MANDO-HGT, MTVHunter, GNN-SC, and SCVHunter by up to 39.6 percentage points, with a peak Macro F1 of 91.28\% on the primary benchmark.
-ORACAL maintains strong generalization on out-of-distribution datasets with 91.8\% on CGT Weakness and 77.1\% on DAppScan.
-In explainability evaluation, PGExplainer achieves 32.51\% Mean Intersection over Union (MIoU) against manually annotated vulnerability triggering paths.
-Under adversarial attacks, ORACAL limits performance degradation to approximately 2.35\% F1 decrease with an Attack Success Rate (ASR) of only 3\%, surpassing SCVHunter and MANDO-HGT which exhibit ASRs ranging from 10.91\% to 18.73\% for competing baselines.
+We propose ORACAL (Observable RAG-enhanced Analysis with CausAL reasoning), a heterogeneous multimodal graph learning framework that jointly integrates Control Flow Graph (CFG), Data Flow Graph (DFG), and Call Graph (CG).
+ORACAL selectively enriches critical subgraphs with expert-level security context via Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs), and employs a causal attention mechanism to disentangle true vulnerability signals from confounding factors.
+Transparency is achieved through PGExplainer, which generates subgraph-level explanations identifying vulnerability-triggering paths.
+Experiments on large-scale benchmarks show that ORACAL achieves state-of-the-art performance, surpassing MANDO-HGT, MTVHunter, GNN-SC, and SCVHunter by up to 39.6 percentage points, with a peak Macro F1 of 91.28\%.
+Strong out-of-distribution generalization is demonstrated with 91.8\% on CGT Weakness and 77.1\% on DAppScan.
+PGExplainer attains 32.51\% Mean Intersection over Union (MIoU) against manually annotated paths.
+Under adversarial attack, ORACAL limits performance degradation to approximately 2.35\% F1 decrease with an Attack Success Rate of only 3\%, compared to 10.91\% to 18.73\% for competing baselines.
 In conclusion, ORACAL demonstrates that combining heterogeneous graph learning, causal reasoning, and RAG-driven semantic enrichment yields a robust, explainable, and adversarially resilient framework for smart contract vulnerability detection.